Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Introduction

-In this Letter, we propose graphene tailored into a nozzle geometry as a feasible experimental setup for the investigation of the hydrodynamic regime.
-We predict that a so-called \textit{de Laval} nozzle displays a number of electronic transport features which can be taken as unambiguous indicators of hydrodynamic transport.
-The major feature is an abrupt change of flow properties as the drift velocity increases from subsonic to supersonic speeds (the speed of sound of a two-dimensional Dirac fluid is $v_\sound = v/\sqrt{2}$, where $v$ is the Dirac velocity).
+All the effects listed above appear in the regime of \textit{subsonic} incompressible hydrodynamic flow.
+However, when the flow speed becomes comparable to the speed of sound, an even richer phenomenology due to compressible hydrodynamic flow can be expected.
+In classical systems, a de Laval nozzle is widely used for steam turbines and rocket or jet engines, and the underlying physics has numerous applications in other areas of physics.
+In particular, a relativistic de Laval nozzle provides a simple description of jets near black holes or neutron stars~\cite{Blandford1974, Rezzolla2013}.
+In a condensed-matter context, such nozzle geometries have been considered for the realization of sonic black holes~\cite{Novello2002}, e.g., in trapped Bose-Einstein condensates~\cite{Barcelo2003, Leonhardt2003, Jain2007}, with the analog of an event horizon appearing where the flow enters the supersonic regime.

-In classical systems, a de Laval nozzle is used in jet engines and the underlying physics has numerous applications in other areas of physics.
-In particular, a relativistic de Laval nozzle provides a simple description of jets near black holes or neutron stars \cite{Blandford1974, Rezzolla2013}.
-In a condensed matter context, such nozzle geometries have been considered for the realization of sonic black holes \cite{Novello2002}, e.g., in trapped Bose-Einstein condensates \cite{Barcelo2003, Jain2007}, with the analogue of an event horizon appearing where the flow enters the supersonic regime.
+Here, we propose graphene shaped into a nozzle geometry as a feasible experimental setup for the investigation of the compressible hydrodynamic regime with flow speeds approaching and even exceeding the speed of sound, i.e., realizing \emph{supersonic} flow.
+For a hydrodynamic Dirac electron system such as graphene, we find that a de Laval nozzle displays a number of electronic transport features that can be taken as strong indicators of supersonic hydrodynamic transport.
+The main feature is an abrupt change in flow properties with the appearance of a shock front~\cite{Gardner1991}, as the flow across the nozzle transitions to supersonic speeds (the speed of sound of a two-dimensional hydrodynamic Dirac electron system is $v_\sound = v/\sqrt{2}$, where $v$ is the Dirac velocity~\cite{Landau1987, Rezzolla2013, Phan2013}).

-We will show that the properties of de Laval nozzles make them ideal for exploring the hydrodynamic behavior of Dirac electrons in condensed matter systems, and that their realization with graphene is within reach with existing fabrication techniques and sample qualities.
-Hydrodynamic transport through a de Laval nozzle can give rise to supersonic flow with very distinct voltage characteristics that neither depend on the details of the sample, nor require a finite viscosity, such as for a Poiseuille flow profile or the Hall viscosity, for example.
+The Article is structured as follows.
+We will present the hydrodynamic equations and the resulting equations that govern the nozzle flow in Sec.~\ref{sec:model}.
+In Sec.~\ref{sec:pressure-driven-flow}, we work out the pressure-driven flow profiles across the nozzle, and we derive the corresponding voltage characteristics in Sec.~\ref{sec:voltage-characteristics}.
+We discuss the underlying assumptions of our modeling approach and the resulting properties of hydrodynamic Dirac electrons in de Laval nozzles in Sec.~\ref{sec:discussion}, before concluding in Sec.~\ref{sec:conclusion}.
+Technical details, supporting results, and a list of symbols are provided in Appendixes~\ref{sec:Dirac_macro}-\ref{sec:notation}.